Thanks to its victory at the 1997 NCAA Championships, Pepperdine will always be known on a national level for its standout men's golf program.

 John Geiberger assumed the head coaching duties in the fall of 1996, inheriting a talent-laden team with extensive experience.
 Pepperdine used a late-season surge to advance to the 1997 NCAA West Regional, and a ninth-place finish there allowed the Waves to move on.
 After placing 30th and 24th at its first two NCAA Championships appearances, Pepperdine outperformed the nation's top teams at the Conway Farms Golf Club in Lake Forest, Ill., to claim its first-ever NCAA men's golf championship.

-Jason Gore and Michael Walton finished third and fifth, respectively, in the final individual standings at the 1997 NCAA Championships, and were both All-American honorable mention selections by the GCAA.
+Jason Gore and Michael Walton finished third and fifth, respectively, in the final individual standings at the 1997 NCAA Championships, and both were All-American honorable mention selections by the GCAA.

 Pepperdine returned to the NCAA Championships four times in a seven-year span (2000, 2002, 2004 and 2006) and picked up the school's second and third top 10 finishes with an eighth-place result at the Scarlet Course in Columbus, Ohio in 2002 and a 10th-place finish at the The Cascades Golf Course in Hot Springs, Va., in 2004.